MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-benefits-statement.md

 ---
 # required metadata

-title: Benefits statement
+title: Benefit statement
-description: The Benefits statement report explains the benefits that an employee is currrently enrolled in.
+description: The Benefit statement report explains the benefits that an employee is currrently enrolled in.
 author: twheeloc
 ms.date: 09/21/2021
 ms.topic: article